Designer Ita Kli Talks The Fur Trade, Going Faux and The Famous, New Generation.

 My journey in Marrakesh gave me the chance to network.
 It was in Marrakesh that I met people who offered me a collaboration, a chance to start a line as a creative director focused on my own ideas and on my own vision of the world.

-The Ita Kli line of furs are not only luscious, they are super light-weight and the shape and style are very modern.
+The Ita Kli line of furs are super light-weight and the shape and style are very modern.
 What is the philosophy behind your fur designs?

 The brand’s philosophy is one of comfort and of a metropolitan fit, suitable for a range of clients from mother to daughter.
 To achieve this goal I try to maintain a versatile cut that suits everyone, as well as a good price/quality ratio.